Department of Sociology

-Considers the range of theoretical explanations from a social perspective for the pervasive violence between intimate partners.
+Considers the range of theoretical explanations for the pervasive violence between intimate partners.
 Particularly examines the research on intimate partner violence and the implications of this research for programs and policies assisting both the victim and the abuser.
-Prerequisites: None
+Prerequisite: None

 Examines the prevalence, causes, and social implications of physical, sexual, emotional, and neglect forms of child abuse in society.
-Child abuse is studied from the individual, family, and societal level persepectives.
+Child abuse is studied from the individual, family, and societal level perspectives.
 Potential intervention strategies will also be considered.
-Prerequisites: None
+Prerequisite: None

 Review of fields of medical sociology and anthropology; focuses on such topics as social background of illness, folk medicine, cultural differences in perceptions of health, and social organization of health facilities.

 Analyzes disability from a sociological perspective.
 Includes a consideration of historical and current views of disability and a review of related concepts from the fields of medical sociology and the sociology of deviance.
 Also includes an analysis of the effects of disabilities on individuals and families through the life course and a consideration of related ethical, economic, political, and social policy issues.
 The emphasis is on disability as a social construction.

 Seminar focuses on specialized areas in the discipline not covered by regular courses.
 Students will do extensive reading in the area.
 Courses may be repeated under different subtitles.

 Supervised experience in public or private organizations that extends and complements classroom instruction.
 Students gain practical experience and apply their skills to human service agencies, policy organizations, or research settings.
 Prerequisite: Permission.

 Students wishing to specialize beyond course work are encouraged to work on a one-to-one basis with faculty members in independent study.
 Students may elect up to a total of six semester hours of independent study.